The Directed Spanning Forest in the Hyperbolic space: Controlling fluctuations of trajectories

 (ii) We have

 \end{theorem}

 The intuition behind Theorem \ref{Thm:controlforward} is the following.
 Let us consider a typical trajectory.
-Because of the hyperbolic metric on $(H,ds^2)$, the horizontal fluctuations increase as the trajectory goes up.
-More precisely, the fluctuations around height $h$ are to the order of $e^h$.
-Then the forward cumulative deviation between height $0$ and height $h$ is almost determined by the last steps of the trajectory, and it is to the order of $e^h$.
-This behaviour is typical to hyperbolic geometry.
-In Euclidean geometry, the fluctuations around height $h$ are to the order of $1$ for all $h$.
+Because of the hyperbolic metric on $(H,ds_H^2)$, the horizontal fluctuations increase as the trajectory goes up. \tvc{More precisely, the fluctuations around height $h$ (say between $h$ and $h+1$, i.e. between the ordinates $e^h$ and $e^{h+1}$) are to the order of $e^h$.
+Then the forward cumulative deviation $\CFD_0^h(X_0)$ is almost determined by the last steps of the trajectory, and it is of order $e^h$.
+This behavior is typical to hyperbolic geometry.
+In Euclidean geometry, the fluctuations around height $h$ (say between $h$ and $h+1$) are to the order of $1$ for all $h$.}

 The following theorem controls the backward maximal deviation (\MBD).

 \begin{theorem}(Backward fluctuations control.)
 For all $p \ge 1$,

 \end{theorem}